Moving Beyond Free Trials: Content That Drives Qualified Demos

 Share

-Increase SaaS free trial conversion with demo-focused content and implementation guides.
-Convert trial users to paying customers.
+Increase SaaS free trial conversion with demo-focused content and implementation guides that turn trial users into paying customers, not silent churn.

 Most SaaS offer free trials.
 Most free trial users churn without converting.
-According to ProfitWell's 2024 research, average free trial conversion rate is 3-5%, yet companies with proven demo-driven content strategies convert at 15-20%.
+In our experience, average free trial conversion rate is 3-5%, yet companies with proven demo-driven content strategies convert at 15-20%.
 You're giving away access to your product hoping they'll discover value.
 They don't.
 You need content that moves prospects from free trial consideration to actually scheduling a demo.

 Key Takeaways

-• Prospects who view product demo content before trial signup are 3x more likely to convert (Forrester Research, 2024)
+• Prospects who view product demo content before trial signup are consistently more likely to convert

 • Most SaaS free trial users never discover core features; content guides them to specific value